r-gg/http/README.md

   - Plaintext
   - Binary
 - Compression of the transferred content possible
-- Tools used:
+- Tool used:
-  - TCP/IP
+  - TCP/IP Sockets
-  - UDP

 ## Client